cyntaria/UniPal-Backend/README.md

 # Create different .env.{NODE_ENV} file for each environment and override only your
 # required variables.
 The missing ones will be loaded from .env by default.
-# For example if you want dev and production environments:
+# For example if you want dev, production and test environments:
 cp .env .env.dev
 cp .env.dev .env.production
+cp .evn.dev .env.test

 # When the NODE_ENV variable is set while running, the correct .env loads automatically.
 # e.g. Setting NODE_ENV=production is going to load the .env.production file